Posted on May 31 2019

-Genuine crocodile shoes have leather lining all the way around the inside of the shoe.
+Genuine exotic leather shoes have leather lining all the way around the inside of the shoe.
 Many imitation shoe manufacturers cut costs in the lining.
 Some use inferior grade pigskin while others use vinyl.
 Even others use a cloth fabric.
-This is one of the fastest ways to tell a genuine crocodile leather shoe from a fake one; the manufacturer of the real thing never cuts costs.
+This is one of the fastest ways to tell a genuine alligator shoe from a fake one; the manufacturer of the real thing never cuts costs.
 The entire goal is a high-quality piece of art.

 Check the grain of the leather.